-14. Costs:
+11. Costs:

-14.1 Any application for an Order for costs pursuant to Section 6 of the Tribunals of Inquiry (Evidence) Act, 1979 may be made following the final report of the findings of the Tribunal.
-The fact that the Tribunal has granted representation to any person or body does not of itself in any way confirm their entitlement to an Order for costs in the matter.
+11.1 Any application for an Order for costs pursuant to Section 6 of the Tribunals of Inquiry (Evidence) Act, 1979 may be made following the final report of the findings of the Tribunal.
+The fact that the Tribunal has or has not granted representation to any person or body does not of itself determine an entitlement to an Order for costs in the matter.
 Any Order made by the Tribunal will, ordinarily, be on a party and party basis in the usual form.
 In relation to the issue of costs, the Tribunal shall have regard to the Terms of Reference which provide that: "(III) All costs incurred by reason of the failure of individuals to cooperate fully and expeditiously with the Tribunal should, as far as it is consistent with the interests of justice, be borne by those individuals" and having regard to the provisions of the Tribunal of Inquiries (Evidence) Acts, 1921 to 2004 and all relevant case law.

-15. Amendment of Procedure:
+12. Amendment of Procedure:

-- 15.1 The foregoing statement of the procedures of the Tribunal is neither exhaustive nor definitive and may require to be adapted or amended as is necessary.
+12.1 The procedures of the Tribunal may require to be adapted or amended in light of circumstances.
 The Tribunal may therefore add to, alter or amend the procedures in the course of its work.
-The Tribunal may depart from these procedures to avoid unfairness or to achieve the efficient discharge of its business.
-Subject, of course, to fair procedure, if the Tribunal departs from these procedures, it will state that it is doing so and why. - 15.2 These procedures are not rules of law but are intended to guide the Tribunal, the public, parties who are represented and witnesses or proposed witnesses as to how the Tribunal is likely to discharge its business.
+The Tribunal may depart from these procedures to avoid unfairness or to achieve the efficient discharge of its business, subject, of course, to fair procedure.